onurakay/oau-campus-network/README.md

 ---

 ### **Security**
-Port Security, BPDU Guard, Blackhole VLAN (vlan333), sticky MAC where necessary, not using VLAN1 etc. measures and ACLs were used to ensure LAN security and compliance with ISO 27001 Information Security Management System standards.
+Port Security, BPDU Guard, Blackhole VLAN (vlan333), sticky MAC where necessary, SSH management over vlan15, not using VLAN1 etc. measures and ACLs were used to ensure LAN security and compliance with ISO 27001 Information Security Management System standards.

 **Firewall (ASA)**
 - Internal (INSIDE), external (OUTSIDE) and DMZ zones were defined